Posts Tagged ‘ADA’

 The role of the emotional support animal isn’t always awarded to a dog.
 It can be a cat, bird, turtle, rabbit or even a horse.

-According to ESA Doctors, these animals are also allowed onto airlines and into ‘no pets allowed’ housing as long as they have an ESA letter or document from a mental health professional.How Can I Get an ESA Letter Online?
+According to ESA Doctors, these animals are allowed into ‘no pets allowed’ housing as long as they have an ESA letter or document from a mental health professional.How Can I Get an ESA Letter Online?

 A therapy dog is also trained, but for a different purpose.
 This dog should be naturally friendly, easy-going, loving and able to handle any situation from calm to chaotic.
 The therapy dog is used for the sole purpose of bringing stress-relief to those in need.
 This can include schools, hospitals, nursing homes, hospices and more.
 Therapy dogs are accompanied by a handler (usually the pet parent) and can be interacted with, in fact, it’s encouraged.